takamoso/tipsy/tags/038-hr-in-select.md

 </select>
 ```

-1. The HTML Living Standard now allows the inclusion of a `<hr>` element within a `<select>` element; as of October 30, 2023, Chrome 119 and Safari 17 support this, but both have accessibility issues.
+1. The HTML Living Standard now allows the inclusion of a `<hr>` element within a `<select>` element, Chrome 119 and Safari 17 support this, but both have accessibility issues.
 This is fine for decorative delimiters, but be careful if you are using meaningful delimiters.

 - Chrome 119+.
   - Not showing up in the accessibility tree.